Spring is Coming

 This combination is exactly what Aetrex helps to provide.
 By pairing plush memory foam with our signature arch support, our insoles are designed to address the root causes of many common foot pains.
 This synergy means your foot is not only cushioned from impact but also guided into proper alignment, which can reduce strain on your joints and ligaments all the way up your body.
 Instead of just masking the discomfort, this approach helps to create a healthier environment for your feet with every step.
 Let’s look at how this technology can bring relief for three of the most frequent issues people face.

-Easing Plantar Fasciitis
+For Plantar Fasciitis Pain

 If you’ve ever felt that sharp, stabbing pain in your heel, especially with your first steps in the morning, you’re likely familiar with plantar fasciitis.
 This pain comes from strain on the ligament that connects your heel to your toes.
 To find relief, you need an insole that cushions your heel while also supporting your arch to prevent the ligament from overstretching.